chcharcharlie/10XResearcher/README.md

 - [prompt_instructions.md](./prompt_instructions.md) - The core prompt system
 - [example_project](./example_project/) - Sample research project structure

+## Support and Feedback

+For feature requests, bug reports, or general discussions, please contact [@chcharcharlie on Twitter](https://twitter.com/chcharcharlie).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.